-Users of the model should look in to event details to find out what kind of events is driving the losses for the company portfolio.
+Users of the model should look into event details to find out what kind of events is driving the losses for the company portfolio.
 The reinsurance coverage scheme should be different for one company whose losses are driven by a few large hurricane events versus another company whose losses are driven by a large amount of smaller severe thunderstorm events.
 Additional analyses to understand model output and extreme events beyond the cut off points are strongly encouraged.

-• Multi-year Horizon Analysis
+Multi-year Horizon Analysis

 Enterprise risk managers are usually focusing on a longer-term period rather than just one year.
 A multi-year horizon analysis is helpful in this case.
-Users of the model can either combine the model results by randomly picking loss events from a one-year perspective analysis, or by using the multi-year catalog from CATRADER to come up with the EP curve for a multi-year risk analysis.
+Users of the model can either combine the model results by randomly picking loss events from a one-year perspective analysis to create a multi-year risk analysis.